About Special Interest Group 8, Public Health Issues Related to Hearing and Balance

 - Affiliates have the opportunity to provide input to the SIG leadership and ASHA.

-Associate Coordinator: Christa Themann, National Institute for Occupational Safety and Health
+SIG Coordinator: Christa Themann, National Institute for Occupational Safety and Health

-Roberta Aungst, audiology consultant, Cape May, New Jersey
+Associate Coordinator: Roberta Aungst, audiology consultant, Cape May, New Jersey

 Richard Tyler, University of Iowa